-We have audited the financial statements of Colchester Borough Council for the year ended 31 March 2016 under the Local Audit and Accountability Act 2014.
+We have audited the financial statements of Colchester Borough Council for the year ended 31 March 2017 under the Local Audit and Accountability Act 2014.
 The financial statements comprise the:

-- Authority and Group Movement in Reserves Statement, - Authority and Group Comprehensive Income and Expenditure Statement, - Authority and Group Balance Sheet, - Authority and Group Cash Flow Statement, - related notes 1 to 42 and G1 to G13, - Housing Revenue Account Income and Expenditure Statement, the Movement on the Housing Revenue Account Statement and related notes H1 to H13, and - Collection Fund and the related notes C1 to C5.
+- Authority and Group Comprehensive Income and Expenditure Statement, - Authority and Group Movement in Reserves Statement, - Authority and Group Balance Sheet, - Authority and Group Cash Flow Statement, - the related notes 1 to 42 to the Authority Accounts, including the Authority Expenditure and Funding Analysis, and notes G1 to G14 to the Group Accounts, - Housing Revenue Account Income and Expenditure Statement, the Movement on the Housing Revenue Account Statement and related notes H1 to H12; and - Collection Fund and the related notes C1 to C5.

-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2015/16.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2016/17.